-New England has its share of boisterous beaches, but those in the know head to quieter coastal outposts when they want to savor the simple pleasures of warm sand, salty breezes, and gentle ocean waves.
+New England has its share of boisterous beaches like New Hampshire's Hampton Beach and Maine's Old Orchard Beach, but those in the know head to quieter coastal outposts when they want to savor the simple pleasures of warm sand, salty breezes, and gentle ocean waves.
 One of New England's most scenic and secluded little beaches is located in the historic village of Stonington Borough on Connecticut's southeastern shore.
 Although it offers just 265 feet of frontage on Long Island Sound, duBois Beach is the perfect choice for those in search of a low-key and picturesque patch of sand.

 Facilities at the beach are limited to a portable toilet, a wooden pavilion, benches and a water fountain.
 Lifeguards are on hand to protect swimmers during the summer season, and warm, shallow waters make this an ideal beach for families with small children.

 You may never tire of swimming, sunning and watching sailboats drift along the Sound, but if you do, walk north along Water Street to explore Stonington Borough's cafes, shops, and historic homes, many of which were built by sea captains during the village's whaling days.
 Stonington remains home to Connecticut's only surviving commercial fishing fleet.
 You may also want to visit the Old Lighthouse Museum, located just diagonally across the street from duBois Beach.
 Although it is no longer an active navigational aid, the 1840 Stonington Harbor Light is an enduring landmark that now houses historical exhibits.

 Admission also entitles visitors to climb to the top of the stone beacon for sweeping views of Long Island Sound and the Atlantic Ocean.
 The lighthouse is open May through October every day except Wednesday.

 What You Need to Know About duBois Beach in Stonington, CT